-- " In relation to the Group financial statements which includes the Operating and Financial Review and the Remuneration Report: - > The Audit Committee reviews reports from: - The CFO covering the basis of preparation of the financial statements including details of significant transactions and the accounting treatment; significant areas of management and accounting judgment in the period; and subsequent event disclosure. - The CFO setting out the process undertaken by management to verify each of the representations in the attestation certificate to be provided by the CEO and CFO to the Board, and also the management representation letters to be provided to the external auditor.
-This process involves confirmation from the most suitable members of management that the representations can be made. - The external auditor which summaries the key areas of focus and testing undertaken, any material issues identified and confirms whether the auditor is in a position to provide an unqualified audit or review report. - > The Audit Committee considers the appropriateness of GPT's accounting policies and practices including, critical accounting policies, decisions requiring a material element of judgment, materiality and adjustments and adequacy and integrity of management processes supporting the financial reporting. - > The Board receives the reports reviewed by the Audit Committee and also receives written assurance from the Chief Executive Officer and Chief Financial Officer that the declaration provided by them in accordance with section 295A of the Corporations Act is, in their opinion, founded on a sound system of risk management and internal compliance and control which, in all material respects, implements the policies adopted by the Board and that this system is operating effectively and efficiently in all material respects in relation to financial reporting.
-This assurance was provided in relation to the financial statements dated 31 December 2020 and nothing has come to the attention of the Chief Executive Officer and Chief Financial Officer that would indicate any material change to these statements. - " Non-audited corporate reports, such as the Result Presentation, Property Compendium, Sustainability Report, Climate Disclosure Statement, Annual Report and Half-Year Report (excluding the Annual and Half-Year Financial Reports) and this Corporate Governance Statement, are reviewed and signed-off by the most appropriate members of management prior to release to the market.
-In addition the Sustainability Report and Climate Disclosure Statement are reviewed by the Sustainability and Risk Committee and recommended to the Board for approval.
+- " In relation to the Group financial statements which includes the Operating and Financial Review and the Remuneration Report: - > The Audit Committee reviews reports from: - The Chief Financial Officer covering the basis of preparation of the financial statements including details of significant transactions and the accounting treatment; significant areas of management and accounting judgment in the period; and subsequent event disclosure. - The Chief Financial Officer setting out the process undertaken by management to verify each of the representations in the attestation certificate to be provided by the Chief Executive Officer and Chief Financial Officer to the Board, and also the management representation letters to be provided to the external auditor.
+This process involves confirmation from the most suitable members of management that the representations can be made. - The external auditor which summarises the key audit matters and testing undertaken, any material issues identified and confirms whether the auditor is in a position to provide an unqualified audit or review report. - The Audit Committee considers the appropriateness of GPT's accounting policies and practices including, critical accounting policies, decisions requiring material judgment, accounting adjustments and adequacy and integrity of management processes supporting the financial reporting.

+- > The Board receives the reports reviewed by the Audit Committee and also receives written assurance from the Chief Executive Officer and Chief Financial Officer that the declaration provided by them in accordance with section 295A of the Corporations Act is, in their opinion, founded on a sound system of risk management and internal compliance and control which, in all material respects, implements the policies adopted by the Board and that this system is operating effectively and efficiently in all material respects in relation to financial reporting.
+This assurance was provided in relation to the financial statements dated 31 December 2021 and nothing has come to the attention of the Chief Executive Officer and Chief Financial Officer that would indicate any material change to these statements.
+An equivalent assurance was also provided prior to Board approval of the half-year financial statements, consistent with ASX Principle Recommendation 4.2 - " Non-audited corporate reports, such as the Results Presentation and Data Pack, Property Compendium, Sustainability Report, Climate Disclosure Statement, Annual Report and Half-Year Report (excluding the Annual and Half-Year Financial Reports) and this Corporate Governance Statement, are reviewed and signed-off by the most appropriate members of management following a verification process and prior to release to the market.
+In addition, external assurance is received on key information in the Sustainability Report and Climate Disclosure Statement, including sustainability metrics and NGERs reporting, and both reports are reviewed by the Sustainability and Risk Committee and recommended to the Board for approval.
 This Corporate Governance Statement is approved by the Board.